 Tour of the 25 Best Art Works at the Musée D'Orsay

 What should you see inside the Musée d'Orsay?
 There are thousands of art works that are so important, so beautiful, and so groundbreaking.
 I couldn't limit myself to a top 10 list.
 Instead, I give you my favorite 25 art works from the Musée d'Orsay.

-Whether you're an armchair traveller, an art lover, or planning a trip to Paris, join me on a virtual tour of the Musée d’Orsay.
+Whether you're an armchair traveller, an art lover, or planning a trip to Paris, join me on a virtual tour of the highlights of the Musée d’Orsay.